 Acquiring Federal Personal Property through Exchange/Sale

-contact the Office of Personal Property Management at (703) 605-5610 to replace a piece of personal property.
-Report the property through GSAXcess®, or move the items directly to the Sales Program.
-Items reported via GSAXcess® will be available for a 2-day federal screening, then moved to Sales.
-You can use the sales proceeds to pay for the purchase of new replacement property.
-This way avoids storage and transportation costs, and helps to obtain replacement items more quickly than under the standard disposal cycle.
+Federal agencies should report the property through GSAXcess® to replace a piece of personal property.
+Items marked for exchange/sale via GSAXcess® will be available for a 2-day federal screening.
+If the property is not selected by another agency, the items are moved to Sales.
+You can use the sales proceeds to pay for the purchase of replacement property.
 Items prohibited for exchange/sale are identified in the Federal Management Regulation, FMR 102-39.

 The exchange/sale authority is appropriate when:

 - The property exchanged or sold is similar to the property acquired.

 - The agency has an ongoing need for that type of property.